 Why is it Important for my Puppy to Poop Regularly?

-When bowel elimination is delayed, and the solid waste stays in the colon for too long, its moisture content is re-absorbed by the body.
-This results in the difficult, painful, and infrequent excretion of dry and hard stools or “constipation” in our pets.
+When bowel elimination is delayed, solid waste stays in the colon for too long.
+Its moisture content is re-absorbed by the body.
+This results in “constipation.”

-If your pet is constipated, begin to feel uncomfortable, strain ineffectively for hours, and eventually exhibit symptoms such as change of behavior, general weakness, loss of appetite, bloating, pain, inflammation, and bloody or mucosal anal discharge.
+If your pet is constipated, he starts feeling uncomfortable.
+He may strain ineffectively for hours and eventually exhibit symptoms such as a change of behavior, general weakness, loss of appetite, bloating, and pain.
+Some inflammation and bloody or mucosal anal discharge may also be observed.

-Thus, it is vital that you learn some tips on how to stimulate a young pup to defecate when he has to.
-It is going to help prevent constipation in the first place.
-If you notice the early onset of the problem and the reasons behind it, you can readily address it through dietary changes for your dog or other simple home remedies.
+To prevent constipation as responsible pet owners, it is vital that you learn some tips on how to stimulate a young pup to defecate.
+If you notice the early onset of the problem and the reasons behind it, you can readily address it through dietary changes for your dog or other home remedies.

 Why is my Puppy not Pooping